cmnemoi/eMush/Api/src/Action/README.md

   - injuryRate: chances to get hurt doing the action
   - dirtyRate: chances to get dirty
   - successRate: if necessary
-  - [scope](./Enum/ActionRangeEnum.php): the relation between the active player and the entity that provide the action.
+  - [range](./Enum/ActionRangeEnum.php): the relation between the active player and the entity that provide the action.
-  - target: (only apply on action provided by tools) describe which entity is targeted by the tool.
+  - [target](./Enum/ActionHolderEnum.php): determine in which normalizer the action is going to appear

 ### Event
 - Each action trigger 3 events: PRE, POST and RESULT